How to get your money goals sorted: Part 2 of Money Management Series

 If money was no object what would you do?

 First I would live in an RV for a few years and travel, experiencing different places.
-Particularly travelling across America.
+I would reinvest my money into profitable websites and earn from the profits passively.

 I would also build my dream eco house on that farm.